 Perquisites represent a minor component of executive compensation.
 When appropriate, we provide perquisites that we believe are reasonable and competitive.
-The Company has entered into an aircraft time-sharing agreement with Mr. Foss, dated November 10, 2020, which permits Mr. Foss to lease the Company's corporate-owned aircraft for personal use on a non-exclusive, time-sharing basis.
-Pursuant to the time-sharing agreement, Mr. Foss reimburses the Company an amount equal to (a) twice the cost of fuel plus (b) other actual expenses for his personal use of the Company's corporate-owned aircraft, which amount approximates the Company's incremental costs for the flight.
-The time-sharing arrangement was not used in fiscal 2022 and there were no amounts reimbursed.
+The Company has entered into an aircraft time-sharing agreement with each Named Executive, which permits the Named Executives to lease the Company's corporate-owned aircraft for personal use on a non-exclusive, time-sharing basis.
+Pursuant to the time-sharing agreement, the Named Executive would reimburse the Company an amount equal to (a) twice the cost of fuel plus (b) other actual expenses for his or her personal use of the Company's corporate-owned aircraft, which amount approximates the Company's incremental costs for the flight.
+No time-sharing arrangements were used in fiscal 2023 and there were no amounts reimbursed.